jamesericdavidson/jamesdavidson.xyz/content/posts/bandit-walkthrough.md

 showTableOfContents: true
 ---

 [This page is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.]: #

 # Introduction {#introduction}

-Bandit teaches the basics of Linux.
+The Bandit wargame by OverTheWire teaches the basics of Linux.
 It can be [played here](https://overthewire.org/wargames/bandit/).

-Typically, there is more than one solution to a level.
+This write-up gives a single solution to each level.

 # Walkthrough {#walkthrough}